daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 because we will know what we will expect from price, so we submit ourselves to believe that price should go in our direction according to our biggest odds and our idea comes from weekly and daily charts...

+HRL (days with lots of chop) vs LRL (days with big movement candles): We should learn when whey are occur to focus on LRL for our trades.

+When we see that price did big movement prior to 9:30 then we should expect that at lease NY.AM session (but maybe and NY.PR) will be choppy.
+We gonna miss some moves and it's okay.

--BB (Bearish Breaker Block) can be identified if price was closed below Breaker down close candle, so even if price has -FVG upper we should not expect that price will come back up to it.
+-BB (Bearish Breaker Block) can be treat if price was closed below Breaker down close candle, so even if price did -MSS and has -FVG upper we should not expect that price will come back up to that -FVG, but if we see -VI lower than -BB or -FVG, then we can expect that price will just touch -VI and drop lower.

 Engineered Liquidity can be formed for example near old relative equals highs, when we are not swept it and form -BB initial down move candles to make believe retail crowd that they must sell shorts, so on